vEnhance/1802/src/mt1.typ

 #import "@local/evan:1.0.0":*

-= Exercises up to midterm exam 1 <ch-mt1>

-This is a set of six more difficult problems that I crafted for my students to help them prepare for their first midterm exam (which covered all the linear algebra parts and complex numbers).
+= Challenge review problems for Parts Alpha, Bravo, and Charlie <ch-mt1>

+This set of problems is intended to be more difficult.
 You can try them here if you want, but don't be discouraged if you find the problems tricky.
-All of these are much harder than anything that showed up on their actual midterm.
+All of these are much harder than anything that showed up on the actual midterm.
+Solutions to these six exercises are in @ch-sol-mt1.

 (Suggested usage: think about each for 20-30 minutes, then read the solution.
-I hope this helps you digest the material; I tried to craft problems that teach deep understanding and piece together multiple ideas, rather than just using one or two isolated recipes.)
+I tried to craft problems that teach deep understanding and piece together multiple ideas, rather than just using one or two isolated recipes.)

 #exer[